Berth facilities

 0.6 m |

 Port Otago wharves and jetties have limited loading capacities.
-Exceeding these capacities can result in damage or even collapse.
-A Heavy Loading Permit must be obtained in the following situations:
+Exceeding these capacities can result in damage or collapse.

-- T&U Wharf, Leith Wharf, Birch Street Wharf and X&Y Wharf: access by vehicles with single axle weights greater than 8.2t and all crane operations.
+- T&U Wharf, Leith Wharf, Birch Street Wharf and/or X&Y Wharf and access is for:

 Applications should be submitted at least 48 hours prior to any proposed heavy load or crane operation.
 Access or lifts must not be carried out until countersigned approval has been received from Port Otago Limited.